kuznia-rdzeni/coreblocks/docs/shared_structs/RS.md

 - `id_s2` - id of RF field where `src2` should be stored
 - `id_out` - id of RF field where instruction output should be stored
 - `id_ROB` - id of ROB entry which is allocated for this instruction
-- `position` - position in RS to which we should write this entry
+- `position` - position in the RS to which we should write this entry
 - `start` - signal to start operation

 Output:
 - *null*

-Site effects:
+Side effects:
-- Save data from input to slot in RS specified by `position` argument
+- Save data from input to the slot in RS specified by the `position` argument

 ### If free slot